 Preheat oven to 350˚F (or 325˚F if using a glass baking dish).
 Grease or spray a 9×13″ baking pan with non-stick cooking spray.

 Combine graham cracker crumbs and butter.
 Press evenly into a thin layer in bottom of greased or sprayed pan (see below, left photo).

 Pour sweetened condensed milk evenly over crumb mixture.
 Layer evenly with chocolate chips, coconut, toffee bits, and nuts.
-Press all ingredients down firmly and evenly in pan with a fork (see above, right photo).
+Press all ingredients down firmly and evenly in pan with a fork (see photo to the right).

 Bake 25 minutes or until lightly browned.
 Cool, then cut into bars.
 Store covered at room temperature.

-For perfectly cut cookie bars, here’s a tip from Eagle Brand®: Line the entire pan with foil, extending foil over edge of pan (or you could use parchment paper).
-Coat lightly with no-stick cooking spray.
-After bars have baked and cooled, lift up with edges of foil to remove from pan.
+For perfectly cut cookie bars, here’s a little tip: Line the entire pan with parchment paper, extending it over the edge of the pan.
+Coat lightly with non-stick cooking spray.
+After bars have baked and cooled, lift them up out of the pan with the edges of parchment paper, to remove from pan.
 Cut into individual bars.

 Here are some other variations you can make on Magic Cookie Bars: